Georgia prosecutor kills the historic election interference case against Trump and allies

 The investigation began shortly after a January phone call became public in which Trump pressured Secretary of State Brad Raffensperger, a fellow Republican, to “find” the votes necessary for him to win the state in the Presidential election.

 Willis was eventually removed from the case after a lengthy legal fight over her authority.
-When Trump won the presidency in 2024 it put the prosecution in jeopardy.
-Wednesday, Skandalakis, director of the Prosecuting Attorney’s Council of Georgia, issued the final order.
+When Trump won the presidency in 2024, it put the prosecution in jeopardy.
+Wednesday, Skandalakis, the director of the Prosecuting Attorney’s Council of Georgia, issued the final order.

+The case “is on life support and the decision what to do with it falls on me and me alone.
+But unlike family members who must make the emotional decision to withdraw loved ones from life-sustaining treatment, I have no emotional connection to this case,” Skandalakis wrote.

+“As a former elected official who ran as both a Democrat and a Republican and now is the Executive Director of a non-partisan agency, this decision is not guided by a desire to advance an agenda but is based on my beliefs and understanding of the law,” he added.

-The high-profile case peaked in dramatic fashion when Trump surrendered in the Atlanta jail for a little over 20 minutes in August 2023, where he was forced to provide his mug shot for the first time.
+The high-profile case peaked in dramatic fashion when Trump surrendered to an Atlanta jail for a little over 20 minutes in August 2023, where he was forced to provide his mug shot for the first time.

 The case was seen as the most likely of the various criminal charges surrounding Trump to go to trial because it was a state case handled by a local Georgia prosecutor, rather than federal charges that could be pardoned.

-Note: This story was updated with additional reporting.